Learning Disability Today

 Related Posts

-Another issue is that some reporters are often scared to interview us and they’re concerned they won’t know what to ask or be able to communicate with us.
-We’ve had lots of media training so we know the ‘dos and don’ts’ and we shouldn’t have to be ashamed or apologise for our disability, that’s who we are and what makes us so unique.
+Another issue is that some reporters are often scared to interview us because they’re concerned they won’t know what to ask or be able to communicate with us.
+We’ve had lots of media training, so we know the ‘dos and don’ts’, and we shouldn’t have to be ashamed or apologise for our disability.
+That’s who we are and what makes us so unique.
 We offer a different perspective on things.

-In Rio, 7% of medals (12 out of 147) won by Team GB at the Paralympics were won by athletes with a learning disability, despite them making up just 3% of the overall Team GB.
-Even after this success, we have missed out on a lot of the change in attitudes that the Paralympics has given to other disabilities, and we deserve this too.
+In Rio, 7% of medals (12 out of 147) won by Team GB at the Paralympics were won by athletes with a learning disability, despite making up just 3% of the overall Team GB.
+Even after this success, we have missed out on many of the change in attitudes that the Paralympics has given to other disabilities, and we deserve this too.

-I’m currently training very hard towards trials for the European Championships, which I’m hoping to qualify for.
-They are being held in Dublin in August 2018 and I’d love to be there representing Great Britain.
+I’m currently training hard towards trials for the European Championships, which I hope to qualify for.
+They are being held in Dublin in August 2018, and I’d love to be there representing Great Britain.
 I love wearing my GB kit and making everyone proud.
 I want to continue doing my best and raising the profile of learning disability athletes to prove what we can achieve.
 More media coverage would be very welcome.

 Jessica-Jane was assisted to write this blog.